 The most effective preventative education programme is through a whole-school approach that prepares pupils for life in modern Britain.
-St Gregory's Catholic High School has a clear set of values and standards, clearly stated in our Mission Statement and promotion of our SEAL Agenda, which are upheld and demonstrated throughout all aspects of school life.
+St Gregory's Catholic High School has a clear set of values and standards, clearly stated in our Mission Statement which is upheld and demonstrated throughout all aspects of school life.
 This is underpinned by our school behaviour policy, our pastoral support system, the roles of the Safeguarding Team, dedicated DSL from the SLT, and by a planned programme of evidence-based content delivered through our curriculum.
 Such a programme is developed to be age and stage of development appropriate, and tackles such issues as: